 Downgrade Alert for Southwestern Energy (SWN)

-Southwestern Energy (NYSE:SWN) was downgraded from Positive to Neutral at Susquehanna today.
-The stock closed yesterday at $26.01 on volume of 13.3 million shares, above average daily volume of 7.1 million.
+Southwestern Energy (NYSE:SWN) was downgraded from Overweight to Equal Weight at Barclays Capital today.
+The stock closed yesterday at $6.95 on volume of 16.8 million shares, below average daily volume of 21.2 million.

 Southwestern Energy Company is an independent energy company primarily focused on natural gas and crude oil exploration, development and production (E&P) within the United States.
 The Company operations also include natural gas gathering, transmission, and marketing, as well as natural gas distribution.

 SmarTrend recommended that subscribers consider buying shares of Southwestern Energy on December 23rd, 2015 as our proprietary SmarTrend analytics indicated a new Uptrend was in progress when shares hit $6.36.
 Since that recommendation, shares of Southwestern Energy have risen 9.4%.
 We continue to monitor SWN for any potential shift so investors can protect gains and will alert SmarTrend subscribers immediately.